JaredVahle/individual-project/README.md

 [(Back to top)](#table-of-contents)
 <!-- Describe your explore process -->

-- Visualized using both univariate analysis and bivariate
+- Visualized using both univariate analysis and bivariate, and with more time i will do multivariate exploration.
-- Ran five statistical test comparing different variables and log error
+- Ran four statistical test comparing different variables and total earnings.
-- Created three different clusters
-    - Cluster 1: uses longitude and latitude
-    - Cluster 2: uses longitude latitude and square footage
-    - Cluster 3: uses bedroom bathroom and tax value

 ### Model
 [(Back to top)](#table-of-contents)
 <!-- Describe your modeling process -->
-Model types: linear regression, lasso lars, tweedie, polynomial 3rd degree **Winning model: linear regression**
+Model types: linear regression, polynomial 3rd degree, lasso lars, tweedie, Decision Tree Regression.
-Created 4 different models using bathrooms,bedrooms,square_footage,cluster 2, and cluster 3 as features.
+**Winning model: Decision Tree Regression**
+The features used were "yearsofexperience","highly_experienced","doctorate_degree","bachelors_degree","cityid".
-Baseline RMSE on test data: 0.1656757
+Baseline RMSE on test data: 107140.062039
-**My models RMSE on test data: 0.1656116**
+**My models RMSE on test data: 74904.849480**

+This is a significant improvement over the baseline, with a prediction average of over 30,000$ better then the baseline model.

 ### Evaluate
 [(Back to top)](#table-of-contents)